bitscout-forensics/bitscout-forensics.github.io/_posts/docs/2020-02-15-networking.md

 The port 22 is used for SSH service, while ports 2000-2009 are reserved for other services, which the expert may use, such as network block device service or anything else.

+## Network Configuration ##
+Bitscout is mainly relying on iptables, which is setup during system startup via `/sbin/host-iptables` script (`./resources/sbin/host-iptables` in the Bitscout build directory.)
+Feel free to modify the file to your needs.